apache/spark/docs/building-spark.md

     [INFO] Compiling 203 Scala sources and 9 Java sources to /Users/me/Development/spark/core/target/scala-{{site.SCALA_BINARY_VERSION}}/classes...
     [ERROR] Java heap space -> [Help 1]

+    [INFO] Compiling 233 Scala sources and 41 Java sources to /Users/me/Development/spark/sql/core/target/scala-{site.SCALA_BINARY_VERSION}/classes...
+    OpenJDK 64-Bit Server VM warning: CodeCache is full.
+Compiler has been disabled.
+    OpenJDK 64-Bit Server VM warning: Try increasing the code cache size using -XX:ReservedCodeCacheSize=

-You can fix this by setting the `MAVEN_OPTS` variable as discussed before.
+You can fix these problems by setting the `MAVEN_OPTS` variable as discussed before.

 **Note:**

-* For Java 8 and above this step is not required.
-* If using `build/mvn` with no `MAVEN_OPTS` set, the script will automate this for you.
+* If using `build/mvn` with no `MAVEN_OPTS` set, the script will automatically add the above options to the `MAVEN_OPTS` environment variable.
+* The `test` phase of the Spark build will automatically add these options to `MAVEN_OPTS`, even when not using `build/mvn`.
+* You may see warnings like "ignoring option MaxPermSize=1g; support was removed in 8.0" when building or running tests with Java 8 and `build/mvn`.
+These warnings are harmless.

 ### build/mvn